hzDelta/fnf-dump/audioes/releases/snowfall2025/README.md

 ## Artist's Commentary

 - I don't have much to say about this really.
 SNOWFALL started out as [Snowfall (Pico Mix)](https://youtu.be/KXKo5qlDTxs) but I quickly dropped it because everything was in swing tempo, including the vocals.
-Come a year later, when I was getting footage the 'the demsong motif' video, I realized how good SNOWFALL sounded and decided to release it on its own on my 18th birthday.
+Come a year later, when I was getting footage for my 'the demsong motif' video, I realized how good SNOWFALL sounded and decided to release it on its own on my 18th birthday.

 ## Links: